gbdev/pandocs/src/SGB_Command_Packet.md

 Each packet is invoked by a RESET pulse, then 128 bits of data are transferred (16 bytes, LSB of first byte first), and finally, a "0" bit must be transferred as stop bit.
+These 130 bit periods correspond to at least 2600 cycles at the recommended rate.

-The structure of normal packets thus is:
+The structure of the first packet in a transmission is:

 1. 1 pulse: Start signal
 2. 1 byte: Header byte (Command Code \* 8 + Length)